WedjaaOpen/ElasticJasperServer/README.md

 by following the instructions there.

-If you are lazy or Eclipse impaired you can use the pre-compiled libraries - *es-adapter.jar* and *es-server-ds.jar* - that you will find in this repository.
+If you are lazy or Eclipse impaired you can use the pre-compiled libraries - *es-adapter.jar*, *elasticparser-0.5.1-SNAPSHOT.jar* and *es-server-ds.jar* - that you will find in this repository.
 Be aware that these binaries may not always be up to date.

 Installation
 ------------